Suburban Express: Business practices, lawsuits, and controversies

 Suburban Express' business, legal, and media practices have been the topic of numerous media discussions since early 2013.
 At that time, the company's terms of service said passengers would be charged a $100 convenience fee for using an "invalid, altered or duplicate ticket" and $500 for "disruptive behavior".
 In April 2013, the company sought $500 payment from a passenger whom they alleged engaged in disruptive behavior on a bus, leading to an active social media discussion.
 The passenger was upset by the driver's words and actions, and an account of the situation was widely seen on Facebook and in a college newspaper.

 The case led to discussion online, a threat by the company to sue the subreddit's moderator over false and libelous comments, a Freedom of Information Act request by the company to UIUC, and a page on the company's website directed at the complaining passenger.

 Suburban Express also maintains a "page of shame" where the company posted the name, email, phone number, and address of customers, many of them University of Illinois students, whom the company claims have "dishonored payments" or are "fare cheaters".

 Suburban Express initiated 209 lawsuits between April 1994 and April 2013, of which most were small claims cases alleging terms of service violations by customers, while four were against competitors.
 A group of 126 lawsuits were filed in Ford County, Illinois in early 2013.
 Students complained that the company's choice of Ford County (30 miles from UIUC), made them ineligible for free legal aid from UIUC.

 In explaining its small claims actions, Suburban Express stated that some students broke the company's rules by "printing out multiple copies of the tickets and allowing others to use them," or "using tickets on the incorrect dates, or altering the dates listed on the printed copy."

 Some students asked why Suburban Express chose not to refuse invalid tickets during boarding.
 Suburban Express said processing during loading would be "too slow."
 After a backlash from UIUC students, 116 of the suits were withdrawn from Ford County, and later, 20 suits were changed to permit refiling in another venue.
 Suburban Express indicated it would switch its litigation to Champaign County, so that students would have access to free UIUC legal aid.
 The company also eliminated convenience fees from the terms of service in response to complaints.

 In December 2017, Suburban Express sent an email promoting the benefits of riding, including: "you won’t feel like you’re in China when you’re on our buses."
 This drew criticism for what many perceived as an anti-Chinese bias.
-The situation was enflamed when the company sent an apology email which criticized the University of Illinois for enrolling a large number of Chinese students and "selling our university to the highest foreign bidder."
+The situation was inflamed when the company sent an apology email which criticized the University of Illinois for enrolling a large number of Chinese students and "selling our university to the highest foreign bidder."